chadw/modern-magelo/README.md

 ```

 Note: If your .env APP_KEY is empty, run `php artisan key:generate` to generate a key.
 Now run migrations.
-This will populate your allaclone db with tables used for sessions and caching.
+This will populate your magelo db with tables used for sessions and caching.
 ```
 php artisan migrate
 ```